What’s CHIRP Sonar?

 How affordable are these CHIRP-enabled fishfinders, and what are the differences across the range of prices for a CHIRP sonar?

 When this technology first showed up on the market, CHIRP could only be found in expensive sonar modules costing a couple thousand dollars.
 They were made for the pros, for offshore fishermen looking for the latest technology, regardless of price.
-Today, CHIRP fishfinders, either sonar modules or chartplotter/fishfinder combos, are available at every price range.
+Today, CHIRP fishfinders, either sonar modules or chartplotter/fishfinder combos, are available in every price range.

 Here are some of the premium features found on the most expensive offshore CHIRP sonar modules: